balataca/vr-vue-pwa/README.md

 # vr-vue-pwa

-This is a simple VR Scene implemented with VueJS and PWA
+This is a simple VR Scene implemented with AFRAME, VueJS and PWA

 ## Project setup